 - Anti-fraud and anti-corruption arrangements London Councils is committed to having an effective Anti-Fraud and Anti-Corruption strategy designed to promote standards of honest and fair conduct, prevent fraud and corruption, detect and investigate fraud and corruption, prosecute offenders, recover losses and maintain strong systems of internal control.
-There are two separate policies in place London Councils Whistle Blowing Policy which was last updated in November 2013 and London Councils Policy to Combat Fraud, Bribery and Corruption, which was agreed by London Councils' Audit Committee in March 2014 both are available on London Councils' intranet and website. - Effective management of change and transformation London Councils has a framework for managing organisational change which is available to all staff on the intranet.
+There are two separate policies in place London Councils Whistle Blowing Policy which was last updated in November 2013 and London Councils Policy to Combat Fraud, Bribery and Corruption, which was agreed by London Councils Audit Committee in March 2014.
+Both were reviewed in February 2016 and are available on London Councils' intranet and website. - Effective management of change and transformation London Councils has a framework for managing organisational change which is available to all staff on the intranet.
 The framework provides guidance on the statutory elements of managing change and issues that should be considered when implementing changes. - Financial management arrangements London Councils' financial management arrangements conform with the governance requirements of the CIPFA statement on the Role of the Chief Financial Officer in Local Government. - Assurance arrangements London Councils' internal audit function is carried out by the City of London's internal audit team under a service level agreement for financial support services.
-These arrangements conform with the governance requirements of the CIPFA statement on the Role of the Head of Internal Audit in public service organisations and Public Sector Internal Audit Standards. - Discharge of the monitoring officer function The monitoring officer is a statutory whistleblowing role.
-The monitoring officer has a duty to present a report to the relevant body depending on the function, where he or she considers that the authority has acted or is about to act unlawfully or where there has been a finding of maladministration by the ombudsman against the authority.
-This role is undertaken by the appropriate officer at London Councils depending on the circumstances and would be one of: Chief Executive; Corporate Director of Services; Corporate Director of Policy & Public Affairs; Director of Corporate Resources; Director of Corporate Governance all of whom are issued with a job description which confirm their duties within the organisation.
-These posts are subject to London Councils appraisal arrangements which assess performance against agreed objectives. - Discharge of the head of paid service function London Councils' Chief Executive is the head of paid service.
+These arrangements conform with the governance requirements of the CIPFA statement on the Role of the Head of Internal Audit in public service organisations and Public Sector Internal Audit Standards. - Discharge of the monitoring officer function • This is a statutory post under Section 5 of the Local Government and Housing Act 1989 and as such is not applicable to London Councils which is a joint committee1.
+However, legal advice is provided to London Councils by the City of London Corporation including governance advice and support which in a local authority would generally be provided by the borough. - Discharge of the head of paid service function London Councils' Chief Executive is the head of paid service.
 As with all Committee officers, the Chief Executive is issued with a job description which confirms his duties within the organisation.
 He is subject to appraisal arrangements with Group Leaders who assess his performance against agreed objectives. - Audit Committee London Councils' Audit Committee has its own comprehensive Terms of Reference.
 The Terms of Reference were reviewed by the Audit Committee on 24 September 2010.
+On 19 March 2015, the Audit Committee considered a revision to its Terms of Reference to include the responsibility to make a recommendation to Leaders' Committee on the appointment, reappointment and removal of the external auditor.
 The Audit Committee meets three times a year and is chaired by a leading member from a borough who can be a member of the Executive.
 The members of the Audit Committee will normally, but not necessarily, be members of London Councils Leaders' Committee and with the exception of its chair, are not members of the Executive. - Compliance with relevant laws and regulations London Councils has comprehensive financial regulations and a comprehensive set of human resources policies and procedures which are reviewed on a regular basis.
 These arrangements ensure compliance with all applicable statutes, regulations and other relevant statements of best practice in order to ensure that public funds are properly safeguarded and are used economically, efficiently and effectively and in accordance with the statutory and other authorities that govern their use.